Quinten13/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- Install and enable IIS in windows
+- Install and enable IIS in windows with CGI
 - Next install PHP manager for IIS
 - Then install the rewrite module
 - After that download a PHP 7.3.8 zip file